GRE Flashcards · Set 5

 execution, carrying out

-The implementation of the new policy faced several delays.
+of the new policy faced several delays.

 inheritance